Wild was the night

 Artworks shown are selected from works submitted by the artist in their grant or residency application.
 All works are copyright of the artist or artist’s estate.

-Kate Newby was born in Auckland, New Zealand, and is based in Brooklyn, NY.
-Recent solo exhibitions include: Nothing in my life feels big enough, Cooper Cole, Toronto (2019); Wild was the night, Institut d'Art Contemporain, Villeurbanne (2019); A puzzling light and moving, lumber room, Portland, OR (2019); Nothing that's over so soon should give you that much strength, Hordaland Kunstsenter, Bergen (2018); I can't nail the days down, Kunsthalle Wien, Vienna (2018); All the stuff you already know, The Sunday Painter, London (2018); Let me be the wind that pulls your hair, Artpace, San Antonio, TX (2017); and I feel like a truck on a wet highway, Lulu, Mexico City (2014).
-She has been included in recent group exhibitions at Palais de Tokyo, Paris (2019); Art : Concept, Paris (2019); Catriona Jeffries, Vancouver (2019); 21st Biennale of Sydney (2018); Kunsthaus Hamburg, Hamburg (2018); and SculptureCenter, NY (2017), among others.
-Kate has undertaken residencies at The Chinati Foundation, TX (2017), Artpace, TX (2017), Fogo Island (2013), and International Studio & Curatorial Program (ISCP), New York (2012).
+Kate Newby was born in Auckland, New Zealand, and lives in Brooklyn, New York.
+Her recent solo exhibitions include: Nothing in my life feels big enough, Cooper Cole, Toronto (2019); Wild was the night, Institut d'Art Contemporain, Villeurbanne (2019); A bewildering and moving light, lumber room, Portland, OR (2019); Nothing that ends so soon should give you so much strength, Hordaland Kunstsenter, Bergen (2018); I can't nail the days down, Kunsthalle Wien, Vienna (2018); All the stuff you already know, The Sunday Painter, London (2018); Let me be the wind that pulls your hair, Artpace, San Antonio, TX (2017); and I feel like a truck on a wet highway, Lulu, Mexico City (2014).
+She has participated in recent group exhibitions at Palais de Tokyo, Paris (2019); Art : Concept, Paris (2019); Catriona Jeffries, Vancouver (2019); 21st Biennale of Sydney (2018); Kunsthaus Hamburg, Hamburg (2018); and SculptureCenter, NY (2017), among others.
+Kate has held residencies at The Chinati Foundation, TX (2017), Artpace, TX (2017), Fogo Island (2013), and International Studio & Curatorial Program (ISCP), New York (2012).

 Painters & Sculptors Grant, 2019

-I am committed to putting pressure on the limits and nature of sculpture.
-I am invested not only in space, volume, texture, and materials, but where and how sculpture happens.
-My installations draw directly from their situational contexts in different cities, specific natural environments, and the interrelationships between.”
+I am committed to pushing the boundaries and nature of sculpture.
+I am not only interested in space, volume, texture and materials, but also in where and how sculpture is produced.
+My installations are directly inspired by their situational contexts in different cities, specific natural environments and the interrelationships between them.”